skacem/skacem.github.io/_posts/2021-10-25-Customer-Segmentation-BA2.md

 <img src="/assets/6/recency.png" style="zoom:100%;" />
 <div class="thecap">  </div></div>

-Except for a peak at the very Left, the recency distribution is relatively uniform.
-Which is good to see, as it means that recently our business has been appreciated and hitting record sales.
-It's always worth doing an in-depth analysis when it comes to outliers or exceptions.
-For this spike, I recommend you to  closely  analyze it, in order to determine its causes and drivers.
-It could be that our last marketing campaign was a success or that the pop-up sale we recently had was the consequence.
-So try to identify the trigger for that spike and capitalize on it.
+Except for a peak on the very left, the recency distribution is relatively uniform.
+This is good to see, because it means that our business has been gaining attention lately and has been generating record sales.
+It's always worth doing a detailed analysis when it comes to outliers or exceptions.
+So I recommend taking a closer look at this peak to determine its triggers and drivers.
+It could be that our last marketing campaign was a success or that the pop-up sale we had recently was the consequence.
+So try to figure out the reason for this and take advantage of it.

 ```python
 # Plot the frequency distribution